1044803721/AM2F/README.md

 Running Python run.py will generate an attention.h5 file after completion Visualizing the Mixed Matrix of Model Training Results: Python metrics.py

+AM2F.py
-AM2F.py in the models folder is the main program structure
+#in the models folder is the main program structure

-The modules folder contains residual network programs.
+requirements.txt

-requirements.txt is the installation environment.
+#this is the installation environment.

+config.ymal
-config.ymal is a configuration parameter.
+#this is a configuration parameter.

+metrics.py
-metrics.py is generate Mixed Food Matrix.
+#this is generate Mixed Food Matrix.